-Project No. Ew17 Status: Ongoing Party or relevant jurisdiction European Union - UK (England and Wales) (Northern Ireland) and (Scotland) Title of project Estuarine habitat requirements and distribution of diadromous fish Objective of research project The research project will examine the residency and habitat preferences of migratory fish within estuaries and assess the impact of construction and operation of man-made structures on the migratory behavior and survival of key diadromous fish species as they move between the marine and freshwater environments.
+Project No. Ew17 Status: Ongoing

+Party or relevant jurisdiction European Union - UK (England and Wales) (Northern Ireland) and (Scotland) Title of project Estuarine habitat requirements and distribution of diadromous fish Objective of research project The research project will examine the residency and habitat preferences of migratory fish within estuaries and assess the impact of construction and operation of man-made structures on the migratory behaviour and survival of key diadromous fish species as they move between the marine and freshwater environments.
 Brief description of research project Estuaries are considered to be the most impacted and at risk ecosystems in the UK.
 They are the transition zones through which many economically important or endangered migratory fish (e.g. salmonids, eels, shad, lamprey) must pass to reach suitable feeding or spawning areas.
-However, the behavior, distribution and habitat utilization of many key diadromous species as they migrate between freshwater and the sea is poorly understood as is the potential impact of modification to the environment as part of infrastructure developments (e.g. port facilities, renewable energy schemes).
-The proposed research will examine the distribution, residency and behavior of key migratory fish during their transition between freshwater and the marine environment and quantify the potential impact of noise and light from estuarine constructions and structures.
+However, the behaviour, distribution and habitat utilization of many key diadromous species as they migrate between freshwater and the sea is poorly understood as is the potential impact of modification to the environment as part of infrastructure developments (e.g. port facilities, renewable energy schemes).
+The proposed research will examine the distribution, residency and behaviour of key migratory fish during their transition between freshwater and the marine environment and quantify the potential impact of noise and light from estuarine constructions and structures.
 Experimental work will involve the application of advanced fish capture, marking and telemetry techniques to map the migratory pathways and residency of migrating salmon, shad and eels during their migration between freshwater and the marine environments.
-Field based research will determine the impacts on the physiology and behavior of fish in relation to man-made light produced by structures, and piling activity and additional noise generated by construction within the transition zone.
+Field based research will determine the impacts on the physiology and behaviour of fish in relation to man-made light produced by structures, and piling activity and additional noise generated by construction within the transition zone.
 Dates during which research will take place 1 October 2012 - 30 September 2015 Area in which research will take place Estuaries and coastal waters in England and Wales Estimated number and weight of salmon to be retained N/A

-Resources Estimated cost of the research project £299,988 i.e. £100,000 per annum Number of participating scientists 10 Name and e-mail address of coordinating scientist in charge of project Dr Andy Moore: andy.moore@cefas.co.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A Details of any collaborating countries N/A
+Разоумара

+Resources

+Estimated cost of the £299,988

+research project i.e. £100,000 per annum

+Number of participating scientists 10

+Name and e-mail address

+of coordinating scientist in Dr Andy Moore:

+charge of project andy.moore@cefas.co.uk

+charge of project •

+Details of research vessels, N/A

+e.g. name, registration, call

+sign and description of

+vessel

+Vesser

+Type and amount of gear N/A

+and other equipment to be

+used

+Details of any N/A

+collaborating countries

-The movements and behaviour of salmon smolts in a large estuary (Poole Harbour) was investigated to determine whether there were any bottlenecks in survival during the transition from freshwater and into the marine environment.
-Generally, survival of smolts entering the estuary was high and the majority of fish migrated rapidly through the transition zone and successfully entered the marine environment.
-It is considered that there was little if any avian predation during the migration.
+In 2014, the movements and behaviour of salmon smolts in a large estuary (Poole Harbour) was again investigated to determine whether there were any bottlenecks in survival during the transition from freshwater and into the marine environment.
+Generally, the survival of smolts entering the estuary was high with the majority of fish migrated rapidly through the transition zone and successfully entered the marine environment.
+It is considered that there was little if any avian or piscine predation during the migration.